 Greek Yogurt

 Greek yogurt is an easy, delicious, and healthy breakfast idea for pregnant women, especially during the first trimester!
-In fact, Greek yogurt is an excellent source of calcium and protein, which are important for fetal development and the mother’s health.
+In fact, Greek yogurt is an excellent source of protein and calcium, which are important for fetal development and the mother’s health.
 One serving of Greek yogurt provides a significant boost of both calcium and protein, with about 17 grams of protein and 187 mg of calcium per container!

 Avocado